EllisBale/movie_portal/README.md

 This project uses [Neon PostgrSQL Database](https://neon.com/) for the Relational Database with Django.

-To obtain your **Neon PostgreSQL Databse**, I followed these steps:
+To obtain your **Neon PostgreSQL Database**, I followed these steps:

 - Go to [Neon](https://neon.com/) to create a **free account**.
 - From your **dashboard**, create a **new project**.